-For so long as any of the Mortgage Notes is represented by a Global Mortgage Note held on behalf of Euroclear Bank SA/NV (Euroclear) and/or Clearstream Banking S.A.
-(Clearstream, Luxembourg), each person (other than Euroclear or Clearstream, Luxembourg) who is for the time being shown in the records of Euroclear or of Clearstream, Luxembourg as the holder of a particular principal amount of such Mortgage Notes (in which regard any certificate or other document issued by Euroclear or Clearstream, Luxembourg as to the principal amount of such Mortgage Notes standing to the account of any person shall be conclusive and binding for all purposes save in the case of manifest error) shall be treated by the Issuer, the Guarantor and the Paying Agents as the holder of such principal amount of such Mortgage Notes for all purposes other than with respect to the payment of principal or interest on such principal amount of such Mortgage Notes, for which purpose the bearer of the relevant Global Mortgage Note shall be treated by the Issuer, the Guarantor and any Paying Agent as the holder of such principal amount of such Mortgage Notes in accordance with and subject to the terms of the relevant Global Mortgage Note and the expressions Noteholder and holder of Notes and related expressions shall be construed accordingly.
+For so long as any of the Mortgage Notes is represented by a Global Mortgage Note held on behalf of Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking S.A. ("Clearstream, Luxembourg"), each person (other than Euroclear or Clearstream, Luxembourg) who is for the time being shown in the records of Euroclear or of Clearstream, Luxembourg as the holder of a particular principal amount of such Mortgage Notes (in which regard any certificate or other document issued by Euroclear or Clearstream, Luxembourg as to the principal amount of such Mortgage Notes (in which regard any certificate or other document issued by Euroclear or Clearstream, Luxembourg as to the principal amount of such Mortgage Notes standing to the account of any person shall be conclusive and binding for all purposes save in the case of manifest error) shall be treated by the Issuer, the Guarantor and the Paying Agents as the holder of such principal amount of such Mortgage Notes for all purposes other than with respect to the payment of principal or interest on such principal amount of such Mortgage Notes, for which purpose the bearer of the relevant Global Mortgage Note shall be treated by the Issuer, the Guarantor and any Paying Agent as the holder of such principal amount of such Mortgage Notes in accordance with and subject to the terms of the relevant Global Mortgage Note and the expressions "Noteholder" and "holder of Notes" and related expressions shall be construed accordingly.